 Do you know what’s in your drinking water?
 Don’t buy into the myth that bottled water is safer than tap water.
+It comes with a lot of hidden costs, too.
 The US enjoys some of the cleanest and clearest water in the world.
 Yet, there are times when you might want to consider a home drinking water filter system.

 Just because the water is safe doesn’t mean you’ll like the taste.
 Home water filtration also makes sense if you have hard water or well water, notice rust on your plumbing fixtures, or think you have scale buildup in your pipes.

 Some home water filter systems work only at the point of use.
 That is, you may have a filter in the kitchen for drinking water.
 It won’t affect the water you use anywhere else.
 Other filter systems work at the point of entry.
 That is, they serve as whole house water filters.
 Most people probably don’t need whole house filtration systems

 Different kinds of filters work on different kinds of impurities.
 It’s not like you can just go out and buy a water filtration system.
 You need to know what impurities you want to filter.
 Minerals?
 Germs?
 No one filtration technology works on everything.

 Some thoughts on water quality

 If you are on a public water system, it provides a water quality report every year.
 It lists all the contaminants and regulated toxins utility tests found in the water over the previous year.